The round-up: sip responsibly with these top-notch non-alcoholic drinks

 Cheers with these beers

 SOBAH: For those of you who love to crack open a tinnie, you’re well catered for thanks to SOBAH, a premium non-alcoholic craft beer infused with native Australian ingredients.
-The Gold Coast born company uses ethically sourced high-quality ingredients to produce three flavours – Lemon Aspen Pilsner (our personal fave), Finger Lime Cerveza and Pepperberry IPA.
+The Gold Coast-born company uses ethically sourced high-quality ingredients to produce delicious flavours like the Lemon Aspen Pilsner (our personal fave), Finger Lime Cerveza and Pepperberry IPA.
 Hop over here to find your closest stockist.

 Big Drop Brewing Co: Big Drop’s range of frothy beverages are for when you want to get on the beers but don’t want the ensuing sore head.
 Our pick of the bunch is The Pine Trail Pale Ale, an American-style pale ale that boasts a floral aroma and a citrus bite.
-The easy-drinking (and vegan-friendly) Uptown Craft Lager is also a great option for anyone looking to make healthier drinking choices.
+The easy-drinking Paradiso Citra IPA is also a great option for anyone looking to make healthier drinking choices.
 Big Drop Brewing Co. is available now at Dan Murphy’s and BWS stores.

 NORT: Full of flavour but without ‘the fuzzies’, NORT is the perfect non-alcoholic companion to your backyard barbecue.
-The company brews four lip-smacking varieties – Refreshing Ale, Pacific Ale, Tropical XPA and All Day IPA.
+The company (which is also Australia’s first female-run non-alcoholic beer brand) brews four lip-smacking varieties – Refreshing Ale, Pacific Ale, Tropical XPA and All Day IPA.
 Plus, every beer is below 60 calories, which makes NORT the lowest calorie Australian-made beer in the country.
 To find out where you can pick up a pack of these long boys, head over here.

 Athletic Brewing C0.: Helping ease revellers into a month of sobriety this Dry July is American beer-slinger Athletic Brewing Co., which has just arrived on our shores with non-alcoholic beer in its carry on.
 The health-conscious brand is bringing us two of its most popular beers – the Upside Dawn Golden Ale and the Run Wild IPA.
-These sudsy sips are available at Athletic Brewing Co.’s website and while details are under wraps for now, the beer will also be sold in a major retailer soon.
+These sudsy sips are available at Athletic Brewing Co.’s website and selected Woolworths and 1st Choice stores.

 Heaps Normal: Currently making waves in the local non-alcoholic beer market, Heaps Normal was co-founded by four mates, each with their own reasons for wanting to reduce their alcohol consumption.
 The brand’s launch brew, the Heaps Normal Quiet XPA, is a tropical tipple with a citrus aroma and an unmistakably beery finish.
-This year, the Heaps Normal crew is encouraging people to aim for a Dry-er July, with $10 from each case sold via the online store during July going towards to Hello Sunday Morning.
+The crew also released a zero-alcohol lager earlier this year, which was expertly crafted utilising the same technology as its wildly successful, award-winning Quiet XPA.
 Grab some cans from the Heaps Normal website or check out its stocklist here.

 Wine (or something like it)

 Monceau: Whilst not technically wine and more of a kombucha, Monceau is a non-alcoholic best-of-both-worlds bi-product.
 Monceau Pétillant Naturel Kombucha is brewed in Melbourne with organic ingredients, using a similar wine-making method as pét nats.
 With ever-changing flavours that evolve with the seasons, your tastebuds will be treated to a wide range of carbonated flavours.
-You can currently sip pear, Fuji apple and blood orange, and these bad boys are the perfect gift for sober mates with its super-cute packaging.
+You can currently sip pear and mandarin varieties alongside a non-alc Vermentino (sparkling wine).
+Plus, these bad boys are the perfect gift for sober mates with its super-cute packaging.
 Shop the selection here.

 Non: Non is built with similar production methods and flavour profiles to wine, offering sippers a beverage that’s just as deep and complex as the real thing.
 Different techniques are used to bring out the best of the fruits and aromatics used in Non drinks, while intriguing ingredients like kombu (for minerality) and olive brine (for saltiness) add a level of complexity normally only afforded by alcohol-based beverages.
 There’s currently seven flavours to choose from ranging from fruity characters to punchier varieties – there’s even a stewed coffee-and-cherry number.
 To start taste testing, head to the Non website.